SovereignCloudStack/standards/Standards/scs-01XX-v1-secure-connections.md

 ### Hypervisor and Live Migration Connections

-- If using libvirt on compute nodes, the libvirt port (as per `listen_addr`) MUST NOT be exposed to the network in an unauthenticated and unprotected fashion.
-It SHOULD be bound to `127.0.0.1`.
 - If QEMU and libvirt are used as the hypervisor interface in Nova, QEMU-native TLS SHOULD be used.
 See [Secure live migration with QEMU-native TLS](https://docs.openstack.org/nova/latest/admin/secure-live-migration-with-qemu-native-tls.html).
+- If using libvirt on compute nodes, the libvirt port (as per `listen_addr`) SHOULD NOT be exposed to the network in an unauthenticated and unprotected fashion.
+It is RECOMMENDED to either to enforce TLS with client certificate authentication or limit the libvirt port/socket to the local host in conjunction with SSH-based live migration connections.
+See the [corresponding Design Considerations section](#libvirt-hypervisor-interface-on-compute-nodes) for details.

 ### External VM Connections